svelte-add/svelte-add/projects/svelte-add/README.md

    - `pnpm -w lint` (usually fixable with `pnpm -w format`)
    - `pnpm -w check`
    - `pnpm -r test`.
-Modify `projects/test/tests/one-adder.js` with the right adder to test.
+Be careful, these test might need up to 10 minutes to complete.
+Consider using `pnpm -r test-one-adder`.
+Modify `projects/test/tests/one-adder/one-adder-fresh-project.js` with the right adder and configuration to test.

 4. Generate the `README`s for the new and changed adders with `pnpm -w generate-readmes`